circle

 1 - 2pm

-See v Saw is a talk inspired by Geoff Dyer's book on close images to better understand visual art and our own photograhy.
+This talk is inspired by Geoff Dyer's book and explores how to better understand visual art and our own photography.

 No need to book